ProlificsPanther/DockerPanther/README.md

 **Prerequisites:** Install Docker Desktop with WSL(Installed with Docker Desktop) on Windows 10.
 Please follow the link to setup [Docker Desktop](https://docs.docker.com/desktop/windows/install/)

-Step-1: Open command prompt or Windows PowerShell terminal to pull the docker-panther-trial image.
-Use command:
+Step-1: Open a Command Prompt or a Windows PowerShell to pull the docker-panther-trial image.
+Use the  command:
  `docker pull prolificspanther/docker-panther-trial`

-Step-2: Open the Docker Desktop application and the docker-panther-trial  should appear in the image section.
+Step-2: Open your Docker Desktop application and the docker-panther-trial  should appear in the image section.

 Step-3: To create and run a container, choose the image click the "Run" button.
 A configuration dialogue box will open.